desmos-labs/desmos/x/subspaces/spec/02-concepts.md

 The ID of the subspace where the permission has been set.

 ### Section ID
 The ID of the section where the permission has been set.
 Note that permissions set within parent sections are automatically applied to children sections as well.
-This means that if you set a user to have a specific permission inside the root section, such permission will be valid throught the entire subspace.
+This means that if you set a user to have a specific permission inside the root section, such permission will be valid through the entire subspace.

 ### User
 The address of the user to which the permissions have been set.

 ### Permissions
 The array of permissions granted to the user.

+## Grant
+A grant represents a fee allowance that has been granted to a user or a group within a specific subspace.
+This can be used to grant users the ability to perform transactions within the subspace without having any tokens in their wallet.

+Note that if an allowance is granted to a user group, it means that all the users within the group will be able to use that allowance.
+If the allowance is going to be limited in terms of tokens, then all users within the group will share the same limitation.

+### Subspace ID
+The ID of the subspace where the grant has been set.

+### Granter
+The address of the user that granted the permission.

+### Grantee
+The details of the user or user group that has been granted the permission.

+### Allowance
+The fee allowance that has been granted to the user or user group.

+## UserGrantee
+The `UserGrantee` contains the details of an individual user who has been granted a fee allowance within a subspace.

+### User
+The address of the user that has been granted the permission.

+## GroupGrantee
+The `GroupGrantee` contains the details of a user group that has been granted a fee allowance within a subspace.

+### GroupID
+The ID of the user group that has been granted the permission.